Emily Wolfe

-Emily Wolfe is an American rock and roll musician based out of Austin, Texas.
+Emily Wolfe is an American rock and roll musician based in Austin, Texas.

 History

 Wolfe was born in Raleigh, North Carolina, and moved to Texas when she was 8 years old.
 She started playing guitar at the age of 5 and also started to play drums at an early age.
 In her college years at St. Edward's University she began to perform live.

 Career

 Wolfe released her first album, Director's Notes on February 28, 2012.
 Her debut EP, Mechanical Hands, released on May 23, 2013, was produced by Mike McCarthy.
 Wolfe performed vocals and guitar, with Hannah Hagar on keys and vocals, Sam Pankey on bass, and Jeffrey Olson on drums.
 Wolfe released her second EP, Night & Day, on December 17, 2013.

 Her third EP, Roulette, self-released in 2014, was produced by Mike McCarthy.
 That same year she toured with Allen Stone, performed at Austin City Limits, BottleRock Napa, and South by Southwest, and toured the west coast.
 In 2016, Wolfe was featured in Uproxx's "Uncharted Series" and returned for live dates on the west coast, as well as toured and performed with Gary Clark Jr., The Toadies, Heart, The Pretenders, and performed at Sound on Sound Fest in Texas.
 In 2016 Wolfe met with a manager from Los Angeles, and the manager told her to delete her old material as not representing her best work, so her earlier albums were withdrawn.

 In 2017, she began production for her second full-length album, with Alabama Shakes keyboardist Ben Tanner (St. Paul & The Broken Bones, Dylan LeBlanc) producing.
 The album was recorded at Portside Sound in Muscle Shoals, Alabama, and Arlyn Studios in Austin, TX, and features Evan Nicholson on bass and Clellan Hyatt on drums.
 In attempting to bring to life Wolfe's dream of mixing Demi Lovato and Queens of the Stone Age, she has said, "I wanted to explore weird combinations that seem bizarre.
 I noticed that in pop music, whenever the chorus hits, they put this airy synth in the back of every single pop hit - I’m like, Okay, we’ve got to figure out how to make that happen.
 That seems to lift the chorus out of the song, making it a monster on its own.
 I also had a massive folder of just samples – I asked Ben to pick the coolest ones to see if we could use them on the record."